PingOne Advanced Identity Cloud

 Use STARTTLS

-• If enabled, and if the SMTP server supports the STARTTLS command, then Identity Cloud switches to a TLS-protected connection before issuing any login commands.
+• If enabled, and if the SMTP server supports the STARTTLS command, then Advanced Identity Cloud switches to a TLS-protected connection before issuing any login commands.

 • If the SMTP server does not support STARTTLS, the connection continues without the use of TLS.